Myint Htwe: Career

 After graduating, Myint Htwe worked in the Ministry of Health for 17 years.
-In 1994, he was appointed as a Regional Adviser for the WHO South-East Asia Regional Office (WHO SEARO), where he served in various positions until his retirement in 2011.
+In 1994, he was appointed a Regional Adviser for the WHO South-East Asia Regional Office (WHO SEARO), where he served in various positions until his retirement in 2011.
 As Director of Programme Management at WHO SEARO he was instrumental in supporting Member Countries in their health development efforts.

 Myint Htwe also served as an executive committee member of the Myanmar Academy of Medical Science, Chairperson of the Ethics Review Committee, Department of Medical Research, Ministry of Health, and vice-chairperson of the Myanmar Liver Foundation.
 As public health physician, he was a chairperson of the Preventive and Social Medicine Society of the Myanmar Medical Association.

 In 2014, during the government of former General Thein Sein, he was a member of the committee that drafted two of the four bills designed to regulate religious conversion and population-control measures in Myanmar.

 On 22 March 2016, he was nominated as Minister for Health and Sports in President Htin Kyaw's Cabinet, which was Myanmar's first democratically elected civilian government since 1962.
 On 24 March 2016, the Assembly of the Union confirmed his nomination.
 In the aftermath of the military-led 2021 Myanmar coup d'état, the Myanmar Armed Forces appointed Thet Khaing Win as Myint Htwe's successor on 1 February 2021.

-Personal life
+Personal life and death

-He is married to Nang Kham Mai, a medical doctor, and has two children, Nang Aye Thida Myint Htwe and Sai Htoo Myint Htwe.
+Htwe was married to Nang Kham Mai, a medical doctor, and had two children.

+Htwe died at the Bumrungrad Hospital in Bangkok, Thailand, on 26 January 2026, at the age of 77.